jsteyn/carpentries.org/_posts/2024/05/2024-05-27-library-carpentry-dmp-lesson-approved.md

 Marla Hertz is an Associate Professor and the Research Data Management Librarian (RDM) at the University of Alabama at Birmingham (UAB).
 UAB is a public research-intensive university with roughly 21K students and over $700 million dollars of extramural research awards last year.
 Marla has a PhD in microbiology and 15+ years of research experience.
 Marla transitioned into RDM librarianship 2 years ago to support the data management and sharing needs of UAB researchers.

 Daria Orlowska is a data librarian and assistant professor at Western Michigan University, a public doctorate-granting university with ~17,000 students with high research activity by the Great Lakes in the United States.
 Daria has a bachelor’s degree in psychology and a master’s degree in library and information science and experience coordinating federally-funded health psychology research full-time for several years.
-Daria has been in my role for 4.5 years.
+Daria has been in her role for 4.5 years.
 As part of her role, Daria provides data education and services to students, faculty, and staff within the university community.

 ### Why did the curriculum advisors adopt this lesson?